 There is no shortage of delicious food in Courchevel with eight Michelin-starred restaurants.

 After a long day of skiing, the best way to warm up and recharge is with local Savoyard cuisine, where cheese and potatoes take the center stage.
 Be sure to try raclette, a melted cheese scraped off from the wheel and typically served with potatoes and meats, tartiflette, a gratin-like dish made with potatoes, reblochon cheese, onions, and lardons, and fondue, a melted mix of Comté, Beaufort, and other local cheeses that you dip bread into using a fondue skewer.
-Two restaurants where you can find typical Savoyard cuisine in Courchevel are L’Arbé and Restaurant Le Petit Savoyard.
+Two restaurants where you can find typical Savoyard cuisine in Courchevel are La Table de Marie and Restaurant Le Petit Savoyard.

 To satisfy everyone in your group, La Table des Airelles is a wonderful option.
-You’ll find a fabulous lunch buffet filled with all types of food: seafood, meats, cheeses, regional specialities, Italian food and an almost limitless assortment of desserts to name but a few of the choices.
+You’ll find a fabulous lunch buffet filled with all types of food: seafood, sushi, meats, cheeses, regional specialities, and Italian food but a few of the choices.
+A new addition for 2023 is renowned pastry Chef Cedric Grolet who will oversee all of the hotel’s sweet creations, including the legendary desserts at La Table des Airelles.

 For a special occasion in Courchevel, visit Le 1947.
 Located in the Cheval Blanc hotel, Le 1947 is the only three-star Michelin restaurant in Courchevel.
-Diners will enjoy Chef Yannick Alléno’s creative cuisine in a light and bright setting.
+Diners will enjoy Chef Yannick Alléno’s creative cuisine in a light and bright setting overlooking the snowy panorama of the Jardin Alpin.

 Where to Stay in Courchevel

-Our favorite hotel in Courchevel is Les Airelles.
+French Side Travel’s favorite hotel in Courchevel is Les Airelles.
 The location of this ski in ski out property is perfect for both serious skiers and those who want to enjoy the Courchevel 1850 district.
 You’ll feel warm and cozy in this extraordinary property that truly resembles a winter palace.
-At Les Airelles you’ll have access to five restaurants – three on site and two on the slopes, a La Mer spa, a kids club, and unparalleled service including ski butlers.
+At Les Airelles you’ll have access to six restaurants – four on site and two on the slopes, a La Mer spa, a Winter Camp for children, and unparalleled service including ski butlers.

 Les Airelles for Children

-Children will be delighted and enchanted by Les Airelles’ kids club, The Children’s Kingdom.
-The youngest of guests will be entertained with a fort, arcade, private cinema, air hockey table, ice rink, video games, and daily afternoon tea time.
 During the holiday season there are extra activities including dog-sledding, magic shows, pastry classes, hockey games, and formal dress parties.
 Les Airelles makes it easy for the whole family to enjoy the best of Courchevel!

 We hope our French winter ski guide to Courchevel will help inspire a trip to the mountains.
 With the winter ski season rapidly approaching, don’t hesitate to contact French Side Travel to start creating your custom itinerary.
 We offer a whole host of itineraries based in the French Alps including Fabulous Skiing in Val Thorens, 5-Star Ski Vacation to Chamonix and the Mont-Blanc Valley, and A Winter Trip to Courchevel with Half Board.